A black and white Shih Tzu x Poodle mixed breed dog looking at the camera

 • Keep Training Sessions Short and Fun: Shih Tzu Poodle mixes are intelligent but can lose interest if training sessions are too long or repetitive.
 Keep sessions short (10-15 minutes) and engage with varied activities.

 • Mental Stimulation: Incorporate puzzle toys, obedience training, and interactive games into their routine to challenge their mind.
-A bored Shih-Poo can become restless or destructive.
+A bored Shih-Poo can become restless or depressed.
 Once basic obedience is established, teach more advanced commands or tricks.
-Their intelligence makes them excellent candidates for agility training, fetch, or scent games.

 Shih-Poo grooming needs and care